Every year the IT industry is talking about a new hot topic, and this year it’s been all about Big Data.

 How big is Big Data?

 In 2010, Eric Schmidt, CEO of Google said, “We create as much information in two days now as we did from the dawn of man through 2003.”
 Eric was specifically talking about digital information and in 2010 that figure was five exabytes of data per day.
-Move into 2011 and that figure jumps to 1.8 zettabytes, or 1 trillion gigabytes per day.
+Move into 2011 and that figure jumps to 1.8 zettabytes or 1 trillion gigabytes per day.
 Move onto early 2013 and that figure is 2.5 quintillion.
-Basically what I’m trying to say is that Big Data really is big and is getting bigger by the day.
+Basically what it means is that Big Data really is big and is getting bigger by the day.

 2.5 quintillion bytes of data are generated every day.

 Don’t worry though as you probably haven’t got a few zettabytes of data stored under your bed.
 However, with the exponential growth of digital data, it may be time for you and your business to start preparing strategies to analyze and detect patterns in the data quickly.
-Otherwise, you may fall behind your competitors, as the situation will have changed by the time you are ready to act upon it.
+Else, you risk falling behind, as the situation will have changed by the time you are ready to act upon it.